- Visiting Chesapeake?

 Invite the Mayor: Would you like to have the Mayor or a City Council Member join a special event?
 Make the request using this form.

 Adopt a Spot: Learn how to adopt a garden or a highway.
-First, enter your address and then answer the questions on the following pages.
-Information and an application will be sent soon after.
 The "Adopt-a-Garden" or "Adopt-a-Highway" programs are administered by the Public Works Department.

 Road-kill cleanup: When an innocent woodland creature meets its demise at the wheels of your Ford, the ultimate in unpleasant jobs

 Streetlight requests: There are currently over 21,000 street lights throughout the City.
 Most are maintained by Dominion Virginia Power.
 However, a number of factors go into deciding to install a light.
 Learn more about how to request a new streetlight and how to report an outage here.